 - Torch (flashlight).

 - Insect repellent cream and your personal medical kit.

 - Thermal underwear and long jorns will be of essential use.

 You will be outside a lot, and much of this time is at altitudes above 2,500 m (7,800 ft); so there is plenty of sun and wind.
 Bring a supply of sun cream and some lip protection, such as Blistex; these items are not available in Bhutan.

-- There are occasional electric outrages throughout the country; so you should always keep a torch (flashlight) beside your bed.
-You will also need while visiting some monuments and monasteries as some monasteries do not have electricity in order to protect the art works and paintings.
+- There are occasional electric outages throughout the country; so you should always keep a torch (flashlight) beside your bed.
+You will also need to visit some monuments and monasteries as some monasteries do not have electricity in order to protect the artworks and paintings.

 - Carry a pair of sunglasses (as protection from high altitude glare).